-Adding a luxurious touch to any room is this richly hand-woven beautiful silk Ikat cushion cover.
+Adding a luxurious touch to any room is this richly hand-woven beautiful silk Ikat cushion.

-These vibrant cushion covers come with mixed orange and yellow patterned ikat raw silk front, a soft silk-cotton mix orange backing, and hidden zip fastening.
+These vibrant cushions come with mixed orange and yellow patterned ikat raw silk front, a soft silk-cotton mix orange backing, and hidden zip fastening.

 They are available to purchase either plain or with yellow silk pompom-like tassels.